Sentencing hearing postponed for Behchokǫ̀ man who pleaded guilty to manslaughter | CBC News

 Prosecutor Duane Praught is seeking an order for a psychiatric assessment for Colton Migwi

-The sentencing hearing for Colton Migwi, the 31-year-old Behchokǫ̀ man charged in relation to the 2020 death of his brother, was postponed this morning in a Yellowknife courtroom.
+The sentencing hearing for Colton Migwi, the 31-year-old Behchokǫ̀ man charged in relation to the 2020 death of his brother, has been postponed.

 His brother, Andrew Migwi, was found dead in a home in Behchokǫ̀ on March 7, 2020.
 Colton Migwi was initially charged with murder, but later pleaded guilty to manslaughter as part of a plea agreement.